okuna/aerocenter.site/README.md

 You need to change the number after `?id=` to a new value.
 It can be anything, but using the current date makes sense.
 This is just to force the user's browser to download your new changes to `src.js` rather than using a cached value.

 Once you've done these steps, test your changes and submit a pull request!
+Your PR should have three files changed: (1) map.svg, (2) the array in src.js, and (3) the number after `?id=` in index.php.
 I've got a very basic deployment pipeline that will automatically publish your changes once the PR is accepted.

 # Clock